xavier-tobin/PatternAnnotatedString/README.md

 # Usage

 The library has a very simple public API and in most cases you can add dynamic styles to text with just a few lines of code.
+All you have to do is:

-Broadly speaking, the API is:
+1. Create PatternAnnotation/s that map patterns to text styles.

-1. Create PatternAnnotation/s.
+2. Use `string.annotatedWith(patternAnnotation/s)` if all you need is an `AnnotatedString`.
-2. Use `string.annotatedWith(patternAnnotation/s)` if all you need is an `AnnotatedString`, or use `string.patternAnnotatedString(patternAnnotation/s)` if you want to use paragraph backgrounds or inline composable content.
+3. Or: use `string.patternAnnotatedString(patternAnnotation/s)` if you want to use paragraph backgrounds or inline composable content.

 ## Basic example